 Deep in the stout forest of the Little Greenwood

 , a golden hue lights the darkness, glowing with an ethereal light as the sweet scent drips through the air thick like honey.
-Buried amongst the short and stout foliage rests one of the few natural wonders of the forest, outside of the odd flora that call this area home.
+Buried amongst the short and stout foliage rests one of the few natural wonders of the forest, outside of the odd flora that calls this area home.
 A loud hum echoes as one drifts closer to the sickly sweet smell, clothes dusted with pollen as the glow brightens, welcoming the lost into caverns of wonder, laced with honey and wax.
-This massive structure was once the ancient home of bees as large as a Mousefolk
+This massive structure was once the ancient home of bees as large as a Mauskin

 , but now, it is the residence of the Greenwood Bumbles